Janko Drašković: Background

 A prominent Croatian noble family, the Draškovići claimed descent from a Crusader knight who had fought in the Fifth Crusade.
 They were first documented as landowners in the Lika region in the 14th century.
 Although the family lost lands due to the Ottoman conquests in Croatia, the Draškovići became increasingly powerful.
 By the 18th century, three Draškovići became Catholic bishops, and one of them rose to the rank of a cardinal.
 Four other members of the family were viceroys, holding the title of Ban of Croatia, and Ivan III Drašković was also royal lieutenant in Hungary as Palatine.
 He was rewarded with the comital title in 1631.
 Some Drašković distinguished themselves as high-ranking officers in the service of the Habsburg dynasty.
 Among them, Janko's father rose to the rank of Colonel.

 The Draškovići held vast estates in Croatia and Transylvania in the Habsburg Empire.
 Within the empire, Croatia, Hungary, Transylvania, and from 1779 the City of Rijeka formed the Lands of the Hungarian Crown.
 The Croatian Sabor, or parliament, sent delegates to the bicameral Hungarian Diet—three delegates to the Diet's lower house, and one to the upper house.
 According to custom, issues of common interest were regulated through consensus in the Diet's Upper House, and the Sabor often rejected claims by Hungarian governmental bodies to interfere in state administration in Croatia.
-From 1760s, relationship between Croatia and Hungary (Note: There is a disagreement among sources regarding characterisation of the relationship: "union of crowns" or "personal union" are among the most frequent terms to describe it.) was changing not independently of the Habsburg monarchs' "enlightened absolutism", especially under Joseph II.
+From the 1760s, relationship between Croatia and Hungary (Note: There is a disagreement among sources regarding characterisation of the relationship: "union of crowns" or "personal union" are among the most frequent terms to describe it.) was changing not independently of the Habsburg monarchs' "enlightened absolutism", especially under Joseph II.
 He virtually abolished Croatia, by replacing the counties—the traditional units of regional administration and self-government—with districts, sometimes uniting Croatian and Hungarian territories in the same district.

 After his death, the Sabor decided Croatia's interests need be better protected against the potential return of absolutism and the threat of Germanisation.
 As the Sabor concluded that Croatia was too weak to defend national interests, it decided to recognise the competence of the Lieutenancy Council—the supreme governmental office in the Kingdom of Hungary—over matters otherwise reserved to Croatian officials appointed by the Sabor.
 The transfer of power was intended to be temporary, until Croatia regained territories previously lost to the Republic of Venice and the Ottoman Empire.
 This was explained as a necessary measure for Croatia to have sufficient resources to sustain its own government.
 The decision was motivated by the Sabor's opinion that the closer alignment with Hungarian interests would be the best defence angainst absolutism.
 The 1790 decision strengthened the relationship between the two countries, making a move towards a unified state.